 Lights up.

-With a finalized script, rehearsals begin for a fully staged production — complete with costumes, lighting, set, and sound.
-This final phase invites audiences to see the full transformation from page to stage and experience the world that’s been created from the ground up.Performances November 1 & 2, at Cumberland Theatre
+With a finalized script, only 5 rehearsals prepared the cast for a fully staged production — complete with costumes, lighting, set, and sound.
+This final phase invited audiences to see the full transformation from page to stage and experience the world that’s been created from the ground up.Completed November 1 & 2, 2025